sassoftware/viya4-iac-k8s/docs/user/DockerUsage.md

     tf              - Terraform                        : vSphere/vCenter
 ```

-### Create your infrastructure and kubernetes cluster - `vsphere`
+### Create Your Infrastructure and Kubernetes Cluster - `vsphere`

-To create your system resources run the `viya4-iac-k8s` Docker image with the `install` command and the `vsphere` option:
+To create machine resources, run the `viya4-iac-k8s` Docker image with the `install` command and the `vsphere` option:

 ```bash
 docker run --rm -it \